On-Call Surveying Services

 Baltimore County, MD

-This work also includes the preparation of maps depicting the collection system and all of its appurtenances and the location of all known sanitary sewer overflow structures, as well as all outfalls, manholes, and pump stations.
-The maps generated for Baltimore County are to be updated as needed for the County to prepare and submit a Sanitary Sewer Overflow Characterization Report on an annual basis.
+This work also included the preparation of maps depicting the collection system and all of its appurtenances and the location of all known sanitary sewer overflow structures, as well as all outfalls, manholes and pump stations.
+The maps generated for the county were updated as needed for the county to prepare and submit a Sanitary Sewer Overflow Characterization Report on an annual basis.
 The surveying and maps are required to include new or corrected information identified during the prior year.

 DFI utilized global positioning (GPS) and Robotic Total Stations services when performing surveys to aid in compliance with a consent decree brought forth by the Environmental Protection Agency (EPA) and the Maryland Department of the Environment (MDE) to eliminate sanitary sewer overflows in accordance with the Clean Water Act.